 In the younger years, the focus is on developing the key fundamental movement skills such as balance, locomotion and coordination.
 Upper primary students focus on the refinement and application of movement skills, strategies and tactics in game situations.
 The program also encourages students to be an inclusive team member, engage in competitive situations in a positive manner, and to come to each lesson ready to participate and learn.

 Senior sport runs every Friday afternoon for students in Years 5-6, providing students additional opportunities to apply the skills and game knowledge learnt during Physical Education lessons.
-Students also have a range of opportunities to participate in school and interschool sporting events including swimming, athletics, cricket and soccer.
+Students also have a range of opportunities to participate in school and interschool sporting events including swimming, athletics, cricket, AFL, and soccer.

-Our school’s Precocious program aims to provide additional extension and enrichment opportunities for identified students.
+LEAP aims to provide additional enrichment opportunities for identified students.
 These students participate in project-based learning programs designed to strengthen higher order thinking skills, and are encouraged to embrace academic challange and to apply their abilities in collaboration with like-minded peers.